Looking for a Business Associate Agreement? Download our FREE starter template.

 Total HIPAA Logo

 Whether you’re working from home, your local coffee shop, or from the airport between layovers, you will likely need to connect to your organization’s network.
-A public or personal Wi-Fi network is available, but is it secure enough?
-That really depends on the security built into the sites you’re visiting.
+A public or personal Wi-Fi network is available, but is it secure enough to be able to work remotely while being considered HIPAA compliant?
+According to our experts, that really depends on the security built into the sites you’re visiting.

 What are the risks of using public Wi-Fi to connect to your organization’s network?
 One potential risk is that you make yourself susceptible to man-in-the-middle attacks, whereby an attacker creates a free, public Wi-Fi network and, once a user connects, gains full access to any online data exchange.¹ Also, without a properly configured website with SSL/TLS certificates, any information you access on a website that is not encrypted is easily intercepted in transit.
-The secure alternative?
+The secure, HIPAA compliant alternative for working outside the office?
 Using a Virtual Private Network (VPN) or SSL/TLS certificates.

 What Are SSL and TLS?

-You know sites have this protection when a green “HTTPS” shows up in the top left corner of the address line with a green lock indicating it is secure.
+One way to know sites have this protection is when “HTTPS” shows up in the top left corner of the address line with a green lock indicating it is secure.
 Many internet service providers offer SSL/TLS licenses for free or for less than $100/year.
 Google has also started penalizing sites that don’t have SSL/TLS by depreciating them when people are searching.² If you don’t have SSL/TLS on your site, you could be losing out to your competitors in searches — even more reason to use this technology!

 What is a Virtual Private Network (VPN)?